kyleko1234/myEasyLedger/rest_api/Documentation/Organization/Contents/The Organization Object.md

 If true, the initial debit and credit amounts of the accounts this organization owns may not be modified after the account contains line-items.
 Defaults to true.

 - **lockJournalEntriesBefore(`LocalDate`)**<br/>
 Journal entries belonging to this organization dated before this date cannot be edited.
-Defaults to "null".
+Journal entries with dates that *match* this date *can* be edited.
+Defaults to "01-01-0001".

 ___
 #### Sample Object